-At “Rāmkalni” carefully cross the road Murjāņi – Valmiera and continue on the dirt road along the river.
-After a while, the road turns to the right along a private house and soon the inscription “Private property, no entry” appears in front of the road.
-But this only applies to vehicles – pedestrians and cyclists are not barred from using the road here.
+At “Rāmkalni” carefully cross the road Murjāņi – Valmiera and continue on the dirt road along the river what remains on right side.
+At 530 meters, there are houses on the left side of the road where there is a cock on the fence from which a drinking container with fresh spring water can be filled.
+After 120 meters the inscription “Private property, no entry” appears in front of the road.
+Unfortunately, this applies also to pedestrians and cyclists.

 You have reached the Vangaži Evangelical Lutheran Church, the origins of which can be traced back to 1630.
 This stone church building was built in 1789 though.
 The church was then destroyed in World War I and rebuilt in 1935.
 It experienced its third rebirth in 1992.

 After visiting the church return to the intersection and go straight along a wide gravel driveway leaving the church behind.
-After about 2.5 km, turn into the forest path on the left.
-You will have reached the Vangaži stage night house “Mežvidi”.
+After approximately 2 km you will will be in touch the first night house (bed) in private house “Tiltiņsili”.
+And about 0.5 km, turning into the forest path on the left, you will have reached the second Vangaži stage night house “Mežvidi”.
 It is managed by Zane, who has traveled to 75 countries and traveled the roads of Santiago in Spain and Portugal.
 If accommodation is not needed, then continue on the road and after 500 meters, without going to the highway, turn to the right on Airīšu Street towards the city center of Vangaži.
 After about 250 meters go slightly left and continue along Senču Street.
 After another 350 meters at the crossroads, turn right onto Dārza Street.
 After 150 meters turn left to Parka Street and then walk on the pedestrian path along the Straujupīte river to the bridge.
 The road crosses Straujupīte.
 After crossing the bridge turn left onto a path and leads through the park to the Vangaži Culture House and the city’s central square with the big city clock.
 Here we get to the central street of Vangaži – Gaujas Street – where you can find grocery stores, an ATM, a pharmacy.
 There is also a connection to local buses, but the intercity stop is on the A2 motorway.